timcadman/DSI/README.md

 * `datashield.login` and `datashield.logout` will make use of the `DSDriver` paradigm to create `DSConnection`s to the data repositories,
+* `datashield.sessions` will ensure that the remote R sessions are up and running before any operation in the remote R sessions.
 * `datashield.aggregate` and `datashield.assign` will perform typical DataSHIELD operations on `DSConnection`s,
 which result will be fetched through `DSResult` objects,
 * `datashield.connections`, `datashield.connections_default` and `datashield.connections_find` are functions